Narvaez, Peterson homer, Brewers win 4-2 to sweep Padres

-SAN DIEGO (AP) — Omar Narvaez hit a two-run homer and Jace Peterson added a solo shot for the Milwaukee Brewers, who beat the San Diego Padres 4-2 Wednesday to complete a three-game sweep.
+SAN DIEGO (AP) — Omar Narvaez hit a two-run homer, Jace Peterson added a solo shot and six pitchers combined for 13 strikeouts for the Milwaukee Brewers, who beat the San Diego Padres 4-2 Wednesday to complete a three-game sweep.

 San Diego right-hander Dinelson Lamet left his season debut after two scoreless innings due to right forearm tightness.
 The Padres closed out a 1-5 homestand with their seventh loss in nine games overall.

-Milwaukee pitchers allowed only three runs in the series.
+Milwaukee pitchers allowed only three runs in the series, none by the bullpen.
 Adrian Houser allowed both San Diego runs Wednesday in 4 2/3 innings, and the bullpen shut out the Padres the rest of the way.
+The relievers struck out 11.

+“We played a good series,’’ Brewers manager Craig Counsell said.
+“You have to play good to beat teams like this.
+We pitched exceptionally and we got some home runs.
+That was the story of the series.
+We played really well.”

 Padres manager Jayce Tingler was ejected in the eighth after he calmly walked out to argue balls and strikes with home plate umpire Tom Hallion.

+The Padres loaded the bases with no outs in the eighth but failed to score.
+Brad Boxberger struck out Tommy Pham before J.P.
+Feyereisen came on and struck out pinch-hitter Wil Myers and Victor Caratini.

-The Padres loaded the bases in the eighth and ninth innings but failed to score.
-Eric Hosmer struck out to end the game, giving Josh Hader a hard-earned third save.
+San Diego had runners on second and third with two outs in the ninth before Eric Hosmer struck out to end the game, giving Josh Hader a hard-earned third save.

+“It was a real group effort pitching-wise today,’’ Counsell said.
+“The bullpen guys did a really nice job.
+They picked each other up.”

 The Padres stranded 12 baserunners.
 They lead the NL with 162 runners stranded in 18 games.